 A mechanics lien is the most important type of lien that anyone in the construction industry should familiarize themselves with.
 These liens are involuntary specific liens, and are created through statutory rights.
 Every state has laws giving construction businesses and laborers the right to claim a mechanics lien.

-Mechanics liens arise when a contractor, material supplier, equipment lessor, or other types of professionals provides services for the construction or repair of real property.
+Mechanics liens arise when a contractor, material supplier, equipment lessor, or other type of professional provides services for the construction or repair of real property.
 If those parties end up going unpaid, the individual or company can file a lien against the property being improved.

 Since these are statutory liens, there are specific notice requirements and deadlines that must be met to secure these rights.
 In addition, they do not last forever.
 Every state sets an expiration date for mechanics liens.
 The unpaid contractor must enforce their claim before the state deadline, or it becomes ineffective.

-The last type of lien we’ll cover here is a judgment lien.
-These types of liens are a direct result of a lawsuit.
+A judgment lien is a direct result of a lawsuit.
 If a person is a party to a lawsuit and loses, the court will award damages as a money judgment.
 This makes the defendant a “judgment debtor” and the plaintiff a “judgment creditor.”
 The judgment itself forms the basis of the lien.
 If the award isn’t paid, then the judgment creditor can place a lien on the debtor’s property.

-A mechanics lien can become a judgment lien if the unpaid contractor enforces it.
-After a foreclosure action has been filed, if the lienholder is successful, the mechanics lien is converted to a judgment lien.
+A mechanics lien can become a judgment lien if the unpaid contractor enforces their claim.
+If the lienholder wins a foreclosure lawsuit, the mechanics lien is converted to a judgment lien.